ioccc-src/winner/1994/westley/README.md

 Not all compiler errors are bad.

-For spoilers see the end of the notes from the author below.
+For deobfuscation information see the end of the notes from the author below.

 To use: